oetiker/znapzend/README.md

 [![Coverage Status](https://img.shields.io/coveralls/oetiker/znapzend.svg)](https://coveralls.io/r/oetiker/znapzend?branch=master)

 ZnapZend is a ZFS centric backup tool.
-It relies on snapshot, send and receive todo it's work.
+It relies on snapshot, send and receive todo its work.
 It has the built-in ability to to manage both local snapshots as well as remote copies by thining them out as time progresses.

-The ZnapZend configuration is stored as properties in the zfs filesystem itself.
+The ZnapZend configuration is stored as properties in the ZFS filesystem itself.

-To zetup znapzend follow these zimple instructions
+To zetup znapzend follow these zimple inztructionz

 ```sh
 wget https://github.com/oetiker/znapzend/releases/download/v0.3.0/znapzend-0.3.0.tar.gz